MohammadMazrouei/Sudoku-Game/README.md

 ## Acknowledgments

 - Thanks to the Qt framework for providing the tools to build the GUI.
-- Appreciation for anyone who's contributed to the project.
+- Thanks to all contributors and players.